ApprenticeAI/frapy/docs/topics/stats.rst

     through the :attr:`spider_stats` attribute, which is a dict keyed by spider domain name.

-    This is the default Stats Collector used in Scrapy.
+    This is the default Stats Collector used in Frapy.

     .. attribute:: spider_stats